PE & Sports Grant Funding 2017-2018

 - assisting teaching staff in developing their teaching skills in aspects of PE & Sports with a view to improving the quality and level of provision across the school

 - providing a focused programme of dance for all pupils

 - to provide a range of additional after school multi-sports clubs to allow children to try out and experience sports activities

-- make learning more physically active through the performing arts
+- make learning more physically active

 - impacting on the Social, Moral, Spiritual and Cultural development of our children through boosting achievement, improve speaking & listening skills and building confidence and self-esteem

 - creating the interests and habits needed in later life to maintain an active lifestyle

 - opportunities for pupils in KS1 to participate in Forest Schools Activities and to be active in the outdoor environment

 - opportunities for pupils in KS2 to participate in an outdoor activities day experience